abitbetterthanyesterday/abitbetterthanyesterday/src/content/Recursion.md

 ## Performance: Iteration vs. Recursion

-Recursive solutions tend to be a lot less performant than [their iterative counter part.](./iteration) On that simple factorial calculation, the iterative counterpart is [up to **15 times faster** on my laptop](./benchmarking-using-deno).
+Recursive solutions tend to be a lot less performant than [[Iteration|their iterative counter part.]]
+On that simple factorial calculation, the iterative counterpart is [[Benchmarking using Deno|up to **15 times faster** on my laptop]].

 So why would you use a recursive solution?
 - Some problems are inherently recursive by nature, like navigating through data tree structure such a reading files of a folder and subfolders,